 Books.
 After more wandering I'd go back to the library to replenish my book stash before taking the bus back home.
 I'd collect other sweets, in addition to the creamy mint patties, either downtown or at a feed store/general store a few blocks from my house, where I got pink bubblegum cigars and old fashioned penny candies like horehound drops.
 I made sure I had a good stash of assorted candies before I settled in to read.
 I preferred lying on the carpet to any kind of chair, desk etc. My taste in books was influenced by The Swiss Family Robinson, which was in our family library and a very early read; I was seven the first time.
 I used to know how many times I read it.
 I think it was sever or eight.
-I identified with Ernest, the smartest son, the less athletic one; go figure.
-I read outdoor adventure and animal books: Jim Kjelgaard's Big Red, Irish Red, and Outlaw Red.
+I identified with Ernest, the smartest son, the least athletic one; go figure.
+I read outdoor adventure and animal books: Jim Kjelgaard's Big Red, Irish Red, Outlaw Red.
 The Call of the Wild and Misty of Chincoteague.
 Nancy Drew mysteries.
 Laura Ingalls Wilder.
-Hugh Lofting's Doctor Dolittle books.
+The Doctor Dolittle books.
 All the Rudyard Kipling I could find.
 My tastes in literature eventually evolved, a mixed blessing.